YuChuang1205/SIRST-dataset-MLCL-Net-version/README.md

 #### The production of this dataset is based on the original SIRST dataset.
 The original SIRST dataset is available via [[link](https://github.com/YimianDai/sirst)].

 #### We unified the data set for easy and rigorous experimental comparison.
-The test set is allocated to 96 samples, which correspond to ALCNet.
+The test set is allocated to 96 samples.
 The uniform size of the images input to the network is 512 × 512 pixels.

 #### The prepared datasets above can help you start experiments quickly and make comparisons more convenient.